-- MT/client adaptation, where the client is not MPLS-TP. - MT/MT adaptation, for supporting hierarchical MPLS-TP LSPs. - Server/MT adaptation, where the server is not MPLS-TP.
+- MT/client adaptation, where the client is not MPLS-TP. - MT/MT adaptation, for supporting the mapping of PW over MPLS-TP LSPs as well as hierarchical MPLS-TP LSPs. - Server/MT adaptation, where the server is not MPLS-TP.